bmuschko/gradle-kubernetes-plugin/README.md

 ## Project Structure

-Your package structure should start with `com.github.gradle` with your project name following.
+The package structure of your project should begin with your gradle `group` followed by the projects name.
-For example: if you're adding a project named `calamari` the root package structure of that project would look like `com.github.gradle.calamari`.
-If you're adding a project named `tuna-casserole` then your package structure would look like `com.github.gradle.tuna.casserole`.
+For example: if you're group is `comg.github.gradle` and you're adding a project named `calamari` then root package structure of that project must look like `com.github.gradle.calamari`.
+If you're adding a project named `tuna-casserole` then your package structure would look like `com.github.gradle.tuna.casserole.

 ## Additional Resources